geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 ## Provision initial data to ckan

-- make at least a login ad admin, got to admin user properties, regenerate api key
+- make at least a login ad admin, got to admin user properties, regenerate API key
 - run this script:

 ```bash